 - Consume less water in your home because the high water consumption can cause the septic tank to fill up quickly.

-- Go with more efficient systems such as toilets that flush less water; if you have leaking fixtures.
+- Go with more efficient systems, such as toilets that flush less water if you have leaking fixtures.

-- Avoid putting too much solid waste such as wet wipes, paper towels, food scraps, and sludge in your drains, as they can cause the entire septic tank system to clog.
+- Avoid putting too much solid waste, such as wet wipes, paper towels, food scraps, and sludge in your drains, as they can cause the entire septic tank system to clog.

-- Don’t drive any heavy vehicle such as a car or truck over the area with your septic tank, as it can cause the septic tank to collapse.
+- Don’t drive any heavy vehicle, such as a car or truck, over the area with your septic tank, as it can cause the septic tank to collapse.

-- Call a septic professional or experienced professional plumber every three years to inspect the water levels and pipes of your septic tanks drainage system and ask them if you need to make any changes in your everyday routines.
+- Call a septic professional or experienced professional plumber every three years to inspect the water levels and pipes of your septic tank drainage system and ask them if you need to make any changes in your everyday routines.

-A septic tank is the main part of your house that controls your water flow.
-If you overlook or ignore the routine maintenance of your septic tank, it can cause expensive septic problems in the future such as clogging.
+If you overlook or ignore the routine maintenance of your septic tank, it can cause expensive septic problems in the future, such as clogging.

-Worried about how to unclog a septic tank drain pipe on your own?
+Are you worried about how to unclog a septic tank drain pipe on your own?

-Check out our #1 natural septic tank home remedy below that can save you thousands in future septic tank problems and ditch the chemical drain cleaners, and harsh chemicals once and for all.
+Check out our #1 natural septic tank home remedy below that can save you thousands in future septic tank problems and ditch the chemical drain cleaners and harsh chemicals once and for all.